Complete Guide for Using Barbary Plante

 b.
 On Furrows or Ridges

-1. Dosage without hydrating: 500 to 900 milligrams per linear meter.
+1. Dosage without hydrating: 1 gram per linear meter.

 3. Procedure: